Fundamentals of Recurrent Neural Network (RNN) and Long Short-Term Memory (LSTM) Network: The Vanilla LSTM Network Mechanism in Detail

 When the Vanilla LSTM cell is unrolled for $K$ steps in order to cover one full segment of training samples, the same set of the model parameters, $\Theta$, is shared by all the steps.
 This is because $\Theta$ is the parameter of the Vanilla LSTM cell as a whole.
 Consequently, the total derivative of the objective function, $E$, with respect to the model parameters, $\Theta$, has to include the contributions from all steps of the unrolled sequence:

 The result from Equation \ref{eq:VanillaLSTMCellDEDModelParametersSegmentTotal} can now be used as part of optimization by Gradient Descent.
-In practice, Equation \ref{eq:VanillaLSTMCellDEDModelParametersSegmentTotal} is computed for a batch of segments\footnote{Depending on the application, the batch sizes typically range between $16$ and $128$ segments.}, and the sum of the parameter gradients over all segments in the batch is then supplied to the Gradient Descent algorithm for updating the model parameters.
+In practice, Equation \ref{eq:VanillaLSTMCellDEDModelParametersSegmentTotal} is computed for a batch of segments\footnote{Depending on the application, the batch sizes typically range between $16$ and $128$ segments.}, and the sum of the parameter gradients over all segments in the batch is then supplied to the Gradient Descent algorithm for updating the model parameters\footnote{Regularization, while outside of the scope of the present article, is an essential aspect of machine learning model training process \citep{zaremba2014recurrent}.}.